-Tips for Reviving Your Fiddle Leaf Fig
+Tips to Revive a Dead Fiddle Leaf Fig

 First, start by pruning any dead or damaged leaves and stems.
 Learn more about pruning here.
 (And this applies to any plant.
 Once a leaf or growth turns brown, remove it so it doesn’t drain resources from the rest of the plant.)

-Then, try some of my favorite tricks for bringing a plant back to life: pinching and notching.
+Then try some of my favorite tricks for bringing a plant back to life: pinching and notching.

 These techniques gives you a little control over where the plant puts out branches so you can encourage growth and better control the shape of your tree.
 It also works great if some of the leaves have died and it needs to grow new ones.